4doublenots/pulsatile-udf-inlet-profile/README.md

 Number of Cycles to Display<br><br>

 <b>Output:</b><br>
-Code in C to be interpreted by ANSYS FLUENT/CFX for definition of the x-velocity at the vessel inlet<br>
+Code in C to be interpreted by ANSYS FLUENT/CFX for definition of the x-velocity at the vessel inlet (pulse_profile.c)<br>
 Figure displaying the case-specific function with linear velocity (m/s) versus time (s) over the desired number of cycles<br><br>

 Based on the mathematical models of Stevens et al. (2002) presented here:<br>